albert203/Modern-E-commerce-Platform/README.md

 # AnimatedLogin
+dsfsdfsf

-npm commands to run in terminal
+npm commands to run in termin

 ## These scripts can be found in package.json under "scripts":